100% Certified Authentic

 Automatic Rolex Daytona models all sport 40mm cases with screw-down crowns and chronograph pushers, along with external tachymeter scale bezels.
 They’re available in an assortment of different materials including steel, 18k gold (yellow, white, and Everose), two-tone steel and gold, and platinum.
 Bezel options range from Cerachrom ceramic to metal to gem-set.
 Additionally, while most Rolex Daytona watches come fitted with an Oyster bracelet, there are also select models with leather straps or rubber Oysterflex bracelets.

 The Daytona’s popularity commonly causes shortages in boutiques for particular models, leading the way for a booming secondary market for them.
 It’s not unusual to find the pre-owned versions of the stainless steel and ceramic Rolex Daytona ref.
-116500LN selling for roughly double its $13,150 retail price tag.
+116500LN listed at premium prices.
+The Rolex 116500 is selling for roughly double its retail price tag.

 Omega Speedmaster Racing